Skip to content

 metrics = {'nodes_created': 0, 'failures': 0}

-for event in graph.build():
+async for event in graph.build_async():

 if event['event'] == 'node_expanded':